Miradande/oDot-ToDo-list/README.md

 #### Tape.js

 Tape is a testing tool that comes batteries included.
 So you only require in tape in your tests and it comes with a assertion library.

+### Firebase

+Firebase is a cloud service provider with easy to setup backend functions.
+Ex.
+Login, Social media login, realtime database and hosting.

 ### Installation